jjmontesl/cubetl/doc/guide/cubetl-config.md

 ## Config expressions and lambdas

 When configuring components, it is often needed to configure component behavior depending on the current context or message values.
+CubETL provides "config expressions" for this.
+Configuration expressions are evaluated when the configuration value is used: they allow to define expressions that will be resolved in the context of the message currently being processed.

 For example, suppose a process needs to read several CSV files and process all rows.
-The *CSVFileReader* component reads a CSV file from the filesystem, but we need to specify the path to the CSV file, which comes frmo a previous *DirectoryList* component, and it's stored in the `path` attribute of the message.
-In this case we can use a config expression `path="${ m['path'] }"` which will be evaluated for each message:
+The *CSVFileReader* component reads a CSV file from the filesystem, but we need to specify the path to the CSV file, which comes from a previous *DirectoryList* component, and it's stored in the `path` attribute of the message.
+In this case we can use the config expression `${ m['path'] }` which will be evaluated for each message:

     def cubetl_config(ctx):
         ctx.add('myprocess.process', flow.Chain(steps=[
             fs.DirectoryList(path=".", filter_re=".*.csv"),
             fs.CsvFileReader(path="${ m['path'] }"),

             ...